TimRepke/TimRepke/README.md

 # Tim Repke
-Computer scientist with a strong interest in information retrieval, text mining, data integration, and explorable visualisations to better understand and interact large-scale heterogeneous datasets who applies his skills in evidence synthesis of climate research with a focus on carbon dioxide removal, public perceptions thereof, carbon pricing, and climate and health.
+Computer scientist with a strong interest in information retrieval, text mining, data integration, and explorable visualisations to better understand and interact with large-scale heterogeneous datasets who applies his skills for evidence synthesis in climate research with a focus on carbon dioxide removal, public perceptions thereof, carbon pricing, and climate and health.

 * Data annotation platform:
   https://github.com/TimRepke/nacsos-core